jay3332/turbo-vue/README.md

 TurboVUE was created after all other third-party StudentVUE clients stopped working after major changes to the StudentVUE backend.
 This new backend is more
-restrictive: most data must be physically scraped via a proxy server to circumvent CORS) and pages are dynamically loaded rather than being able to be fetched directly.
+restrictive: most data must be physically scraped via a proxy server to circumvent CORS, and pages are dynamically loaded rather than being able to be fetched directly.
 As such, TurboVUE makes use of a
 [simple proxy server](https://github.com/jay3332/turbo-vue/blob/main/proxy/main.py)